Sales Manager Career Overview

-Sales managers oversee sales teams, supervising other sales personnel to ensure the successful execution of a company's overall sales strategy.
+Sales managers oversee sales teams, supervising sales personnel to ensure the successful execution of a company's sales strategy.
 Often former salespeople themselves, sales managers must address the logistical challenges of sales, such as quotas and projections, while providing support and leadership to their staff.

 This page offers an overview of how to become a sales manager, including education requirements and industry-standard certifications.
-It also covers information on typical sales manager duties and answers to common questions about this lucrative career path.
+It also covers information on typical sales manager duties and answers to common questions about this career path.

 What Does a Sales Manager Do?

 As they move up in an organization, professionals may take on greater responsibility for a company's overall sales strategy.
-Experienced managers who advance to positions, such as vice president of sales, typically direct other managers.
+Experienced managers who advance to positions such as vice president of sales typically direct other managers.

 The section below outlines some important hard and soft skills for sales managers.

-Key Soft Skills for Sales Managers
+Key Skills for Sales Managers

 A Day in the Life of a Sales Manager

-Typical Sales Manager Daily Tasks
+Typical Sales Manager Tasks

 - Training New Salespeople